UNICT-DMI/ERSU-Bot/README.md

 4) Open terminal on the cloned repository and run ```docker build -t ersubot .``` to build the new image
 5) Next run ```docker run -v "/c/Users/your/absolute/path/ERSU-Bot/config/settings.yaml":"/ersubot/config/settings.yaml" ersubot```

-To test it with Linux follow the steps above to the poiny 4):
+To test it with Linux follow the steps above to the point 4):
 5) Run ```docker run -v "/home/your/absolute/path/ERSU-Bot/config/settings.yaml":"/ersubot/config/settings.yaml" ersubot```